NMWM12250 - Records, evidence, powers and offences: offences: criminal offences for National Minimum Wage

 General

-It is recognised that the civil powers contained in the 1998 Act will be sufficient in the great majority of cases.
-However, for the small minority of employers that are persistently non-compliant and refuse to cooperate with a NMW Officer, criminal investigation may be appropriate.
+It is recognised that the civil powers contained in the relevant legislation will be sufficient in the great majority of cases.
+However, for a small minority of non-compliant and uncooperative employers, criminal investigation may be appropriate.

 Criminal offences